Inner Hebrides: The arts

 Hebridean landscapes have inspired a variety of musicians, writers and artists.
 The Hebrides, also known as Fingal's Cave, is a famous overture written by Felix Mendelssohn inspired by his visit to Staffa.
-Contemporary musicians associated with the islands include Ian Anderson, Donovan and Runrig.
+Marie Dare's Hebridean Suite for cello and piano was composed in 1947.
+Contemporary musicians associated with the islands include Ian Anderson, Donovan, Chris Rainbow and Runrig.
 Enya's song "Ebudæ" from Shepherd Moons is based on a traditional waulking song.

 The poet Sorley MacLean was born on Raasay, the setting for his best known poem, Hallaig.
 George Orwell wrote much of the novel 1984 whilst living at Barnhill on Jura and J.M.
 Barrie wrote a screenplay for the 1924 film adaptation of Peter Pan whilst on Eilean Shona.
 Cressida Cowell, the author of How to Train Your Dragon, spent childhood summers in the Inner Hebrides and has stated that they are "one of the most beautiful places on Earth" and "the kind of place where you expect to see dragons overhead".